-Natural grass sports surfaces require approximately 10,000kl Per Ha to replace the grasses evaporation/transpiration and to recover from wear associated with use.
-The City's current allocation of 7,500kl Per Ha is inadequate for sport surfaces and necessitates water being reduced in non-active areas to top up the short fall.
+Natural grass sports surfaces require approximately 10,000 kL Per Ha to replace the grasses evaporation/ transpiration and to recover from wear associated with use.
+The City's current allocation of 7500 kL Per Ha is inadequate for sport surfaces and necessitates water being reduced in non-active areas to top up the short fall.
 Non-active areas of grass can be sustained within the City's current water allocation.

-Irrigated Public Open Spaces represent 22% of the total potable water used.
-The following sites rely solely on potable water for the reserves:
+Irrigated POS represents 22% of the total potable water being use.
+The following sites rely solely on potable to water the reserves:

 - Robert Hewson

 - Fennel Court

 - John Maclarty

-- Tilla Court
+- Tilla Crt